 effort: 1 day, phase: 2, Jesse

-Phase 3 – OS/HW inputs
+Phase Future – OS/HW inputs

-The hardware and OS also specified as inputs and chosen among a pool of resources.
+The hardware and OS are also specified as inputs and chosen from a pool of resources.
 Items 1,2 will stay the same for now (a person picks a machine).
-I propose a rotation of lab machines used each week and a plan for marking what has been tested and when. effort: ??, phase: next
+I propose a rotation of lab machines used each week and a plan for marking what has been tested and when. effort: ??, phase: future

-Tests not otherwise noted above changed to be driven by alternate inputs effort: ??, phase: next
+Tests not otherwise noted above changed to be driven by alternate inputs effort: ??, phase: future

 Improvements to the web config page